QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 [^Fahlen2012]: Fahlén, Per (2012): Capacity control of heat pumps. *REHVA Journal Oktober 2012*, S. 28–31.

-For a most realistic representation, all four discussed effects need to be considered - temperature-dependent COP, temperature-dependent power, part-load-dependent COP and icing losses.
+For a more realistic representation, all four discussed effects need to be considered - temperature-dependent COP, temperature-dependent power, part-load-dependent COP and icing losses.
 The calculation of these dependencies will be described below.

-### Modelling approaches for HP: Detail
+### Modelling approaches: Detail
 #### Temperature-dependent COP

 The temperature-dependent COP can be calculated from different methods:

-- using the \(COP_{Carnot}\) with the carnot efficiency factor \(\eta_{Carnot}\) as explained above (easy, simple and fast, but unreal high efficiency with small temperature differences of source and sink)
+- Using the \(COP_{Carnot}\) with the Carnot efficiency factor \(\eta_{Carnot}\) as explained above.
+This is easy, simple and fast, but leads to unrealistically high efficiency with small temperature differences between source and sink.
-- looking up the COP in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature (for computational efficiency, lookup-tables are fitted to polynomials in pre-processing)
+- Looking up the COP in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature.
+These are usually taken from manufacturer data sheets and/or measurements and interpolated between support values.
-- COP calculated as fraction of temperature-dependent electrical and thermal power, gained from generally developed polynomials.
-Here, the temperature-depended variation of the maximal power output of the heat pump can be directly taken into account.
+- Calculating the COP fraction of temperature-dependent electrical and thermal power, gained from the maximum power output of the heat pump, which is itself a function of the inlet and outlet temperatures.
+This method however implies that the heat pump runs at full power, as the COP furthermore changes with the PLR (see following sections).

 As example for a lookup-table COP (second bulletpoint above), the following figure from Steinacker2022[^Steinacker2022] shows a map of a high-temperature heat pump as a set of curves, depending on the evaporator inlet and condenser outlet temperature.
-In three dimensions, this figure would result in a surface that can be parameterized with a three-dimensional spline interpolation algorithm.
+In three dimensions, this figure would result in a surface that can be interpolated between the given support values.

 ![COP chart of heat pump](fig/COP_chart_example.png)

+For ReSiE the first two were chosen as available methods, with the Carnot method mostly for cases in which little information on the heat pump is available or high performance is required.
+For the method using lookup-tables, bi-linear interpolation is done for values between the support values.

+##### By-pass
+When the source temperature is equal or higher than the requested sink temperature, a heat pump does not have to go through the thermodynamic cycle and can instead carry the heat from the source to the sink acting like a heat exchanger.
+In real systems this still requires some electricity to run the pumps and the sensors.
+To model this, a constant high COP is chosen to approximate the work the pumps have to perform.

 #### Maximum thermal and electrical power